ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 It is not a goal of forwarding mode to prevent correlation between client <-> proxy and the proxy <-> target packets from an entity that can observe both links.
 See {{security}} for futher discussion.

-Both clients and proxies can choose not to use forwarded mode for any client <-> target connection.
+Both clients and proxies can unilaterally choose to disable forwarded mode for any client <-> target connection.

 ## Conventions and Definitions {#conventions}